josh-wilde/hmmscan/README.md

 This section provides references for the scripts and files that are used to generate the figures in the paper and supplementary material.
 All scripts are found in `hmmscan/scripts/viz`.

-# TODO: need to ensure that the raw data for Table 3 is available in Mendeley Data archive.
 #### Figures
 - Figure 2: `s2c1-sim-results.R`
 - Figure 3: `bic.R`